-This value is the default limit for all of the domains on your sever, except for domains for which you manually set a different limit.
+This value defines the default limit for all of the domains on your sever, except for domains for which you manually set a different limit.

 To limit the number of emails per hour that an account's domains can send, perform the following steps:

-This option sets the email limit for all of the subdomains, addon domains, and parked domains (aliases) that are associated with an account's main domain.
-When you enter a new limit with the Modify an Account feature, the system only applies the new value to the main domain and any domains without individually-defined values.
+This option sets the email limits for all of the subdomains, addon domains, and parked domains (aliases) for an account's main domain.
+However, the system counts the mail for each domain, subdomain, addon domain, and parked domain separately.
+When you enter a new limit, the system only applies the new value to the main domain and any domains without individually-defined values.